-"We came to this country with our children looking for help and refuge, and we're being treated like criminals, and that's not what we are, we're not a threat to this country," the women, many of whom have been incarcerated between six to 10 months now, wrote.
+"We came to this country with our children looking for help and refuge, and we're being treated like criminals, and that's not what we are, we're not a threat to this country," wrote the women, many of whom have been incarcerated between six to 10 months now.
 "Our children do not eat well.
 Every day they lose weight, and their health deteriorates.
 We know any mother would do the same as we do now for our children.
 We deserve to be treated with dignity and to be respected."

-In the letter, the hunger strikers wrote that women and children were still being incarcerated at the Karnes jail, despite having passed what's known as a "credible fear" interview, which is a critical, legal step in determining whether their asylum claim is valid.
+In the letter, the hunger strikers wrote that women and children were still being incarcerated at the Karnes detention center, despite having passed what's known as a "credible fear" interview, which is a critical, legal step in determining whether their asylum claim is valid.
 The letter also stated that some of the mothers had been forced to sign voluntary deportation forms.

 Last week's hunger strike has prompted a federal probe into the undocumented women's allegations of retaliation by ICE and Karnes officials.
-Investigators from the Department of Homeland Security's (DHS) Office for Civil Rights and Civil Liberties allegedly met by phone Thursday with two of the detained women, who said they and their children were put into isolation inside the jail's medical unit last week because they were seen as leaders of the protest.
+Investigators from the Department of Homeland Security's (DHS) Office for Civil Rights and Civil Liberties reportedly met by phone Thursday with two of the detained women, who said they and their children were put into isolation inside the detention center's medical unit last week because they were seen as leaders of the protest.
 The medical clinic contains only a bed, a toilet and a sink, advocates told Truthout.

 Advocates, Attorneys Allege Retaliation, Isolation in "El Cuarto Oscuro"